 From original commentary and a foreword from Matt and Ross Duffer to the earlier drafts, pitches to Netflix, and casting calls, this book is full of content that will energize and motivate aspiring film students and filmmakers.

-Young Frankenstein: A Mel Brooks Book: The Story of the Making of the Film
+20. Young Frankenstein: The Story of the Making of the Film

 Brimming with big laughs and outrageous wit, it’s no surprise that Mel Brooks’ ‘Young Frankenstein’ is one of the greatest comedy classics ever.

 To anyone looking to explore the craftsmanship and experience of making a film like this, ‘Young Frankenstein: A Mel Brooks Book: The Story of the Making of the Film’ captures that exact feeling.

 Broken down into wonderfully written commentary, hundreds of photos, and original interviews – all through Mr. Brook’s own words – this book puts audiences directly in the room with cast and crew during production in a way only Brooks can.

 The creative energy radiating off every page offers readers an invaluable look at artistry, sincerity, and respect during filmmaking that will be enjoyed for decades.